 An insight into one of the worlds most popular holiday destinations

-Spain is the preferred holiday destination of millions of tourists and visitors each year, its enviable climate is the envy of the rest of Europe as well boasting over 5,000 kilometers of diverse coastline as well as thousands of interesting historic sites and numerous areas of outstanding beauty.
+Spain's amazing climate is the envy of the rest of Europe as well boasting over 5,000 kilometers of diverse coastline as well as thousands of interesting historic sites and numerous areas of outstanding beauty.